April 25, 2010

 Khoresh Bamieh Khuzestani - Southern Iranian Okra Stew with Tamarind

-This is a tangy, hot and flavorful dish made with tender okra, sour tamarind sauce, lots of garlic and hot pepper slowly simmered lamb stew.
-I was born in the city of Ahwaz, Iran and I spent a large part of my childhood and youth in the southern province of Khuzestan and Maman's most delicious خورش بامیه khoresh bamieh has been a favorite of mine ever since.
+This is a tangy, hot, and flavorful dish made with tender okra, sour tamarind sauce, lots of garlic, hot pepper, and slowly simmered lamb stew.
+I was born in the city of Ahwaz, Iran, and I spent a large part of my childhood and youth in the southern province of Khuzestan and Maman's most delicious خورش بامیه khoresh bamieh has been a favorite of mine ever since.
 I have cherished this recipe so much that I don't make okra with anything else but tamarind sauce.
 Tamarind to okra is what tomato is to eggplants!
-Over the years, however, every time I've cooked and served my version of okra stew to my Iranian friends I've had to explain that this is how my mother used to make it at home and it's the only way I know how to make okra.
+Over the years, however, every time I've cooked and served my version of okra stew to my Iranian friends, I've had to explain that this is how my mother used to make it at home, and it's the only way I know how to make okra.
 I've learned that most Iranians make the stew with tomato sauce.
-I'm sure it tastes good and I might even try the tomato sauce version one day, but till then I think this is the best and the most flavorful okra stew out there!
-Southern Iranian khoresh bamieh, my Maman's recipe, is supposed to be hot, sour and garlicky!
+I'm sure it tastes good, and I might even try the tomato sauce version one day, but till then, I think this is the best and the most flavorful okra stew out there!
+Southern Iranian khoresh bamieh, my Maman's recipe, is supposed to be hot, sour, and garlicky!

 Khoresh Bamieh Khuzestani - Southern Iranian Okra Stew with Tamarind